Estimated reading time: 8 minutes

 This means every area of leadership, but specifically on promises made.

-When an organization makes a promise to do something, employees and volunteers expect that promise to be followed up on, and if things change, they expect to be communicated the why there was a change in direction.
+When an organization promises to do something, employees and volunteers expect that promise to be followed up on, and if things change, they expect to be communicated the reason for the change in direction.

 12. Error-Free Process, Documents, And Follow Through

-Volunteers enjoy helping an organization that takes pride in everything that it does, and the credibility of a church is built on its ability to create and maintain a professional environment.
+Volunteers enjoy helping an organization that takes pride in everything it does.
+A church’s credibility is built on its ability to create and maintain a professional environment.

 Churches that are committed to quality by continually improving their systems and processes strive not for perfection but for professionalism – which volunteers and church members alike appreciate.

-This includes things like a volunteer application that is free from errors and typos or an application process that is streamlined and efficient.
+This includes things like a volunteer application that is free from errors and typos, or a streamlined and efficient application process.

 For example, a volunteer has just completed a volunteer application, gets a phone call interviewing them and asking about job interests, and are told that they will receive a schedule in a welcome packet within a week.

-Three or four weeks go by, and the volunteer doesn’t hear anything and wonders what happened.
-It is important for systems to support a positive experience.
+Three or four weeks pass, and the volunteer doesn’t hear anything and wonders what happened.
+Systems should support a positive experience.

-The volunteer department is responsible for making sure that volunteer interactions are positive and that every effort is made to provide an efficient, error-free, and responsible communication to the volunteer.
+The volunteer department is responsible for ensuring positive volunteer interactions and making every effort to communicate efficiently, error-free, and responsibly with volunteers.

 Volunteer labor is the engine of any church, ministry, or nonprofit.

-Thinking about what volunteers need and expect in exchange for their time commitment is an important step in making sure they have a great volunteer experience.
+Thinking about what volunteers need and expect in exchange for their time commitment is essential in ensuring they have a great volunteer experience.

 Talking to volunteers and asking how the organization can improve their experience is one of the best ways to flush this information out.

-Meeting the expectations of this valuable group of people can go a long way in recruiting and retaining a church’s free labor force.
+Meeting the expectations of this valuable group can go a long way toward recruiting and retaining a church’s free labor force.